millanek/tutorials/WPSG2022/README.md

 Dsuite Dtrios with_geneflow_9_10_11.vcf.gz species_sets_9_10_11.txt
 ```

-Checking the results in the output file `species_sets_9_10_11_BBAA.txt`, we see `D=0.805219` and p-value of `< 2 * 10<sup>-16</sup>`
+Checking the results in the output file `species_sets_9_10_11_BBAA.txt`, we see `D=0.805219` and p-value of  2 \* 10<sup>-16</sup>.
+Also the f4-ratio statistic is highly elevated at `f4-ratio=0.095`.
+We can conclude that these values are substantially more convincing than anything we saw in the no-gene-flow case.

-How do the overall results for the simulation with geneflow differ from the above?
+However, we often have more than three species to consider.
+How do the overall, 20 species results for the simulation with geneflow differ from the above non-gene-flow case?
 Here we are going to run a similar set of analyses and make comparisons.
 We run Dsuite for the entire dataset with gene-flow as follows:

 ```bash
 Dsuite Dtrios -c -n with_geneflow -t simulated_tree_with_geneflow.nwk with_geneflow.vcf.gz species_sets.txt